OPM/pyopmspe11/docs/text/configuration_file.rst

 This since there are continuous changues in the OPM master branch.
 Then we will keep updating the decks for using Flow from master and also we will keep the framework to produce decks compatible for the latest OPM stable release.
 The immiscible model allows for faster prototyping while the complete model includes dissolution of the components in the gas and liquid phases, in addition to thermal effects.
+The convective model requires a Flow version newer than 22-08-2024; details on the model and keyword can be found in this `link <https://github.com/OPM/opm-simulators/pull/3076>`_.
 Regarding the grid type, the cartesian mode generates an uniform grid with the defined number of elements in lines 9 to 11.
 The tensor grid allows to define arrays in each direction where the grid is first divided with the number of entries in the array, and after it divides each of these elements by the assigned number in the array entry.
 The corner-point mode generates a grid where the x and y direction are defined as in the array mode, but the